austinkregel/Warden/README.md

   ]
   ```
   3. Publish the config file!
 This should be able to be done with `php artisan vendor:publish` once published, add in your
       models to the `config/warden.php` file and tweak it they way you need it..

+###### Keep in mind that the first key located in the 'models' array is the name of your model that will be referenced when you use the API.

 ```php
 'models' => [